ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

-## Project Instructions
+# Project Instructions

 The original Udacity project instructions can be read in the [`Udacity_Project_Instructions.md`](Udacity_Project_Instructions.md) file.

 **Project Overview**

    1. Exploratory Data Analysis and Curating a Dataset
-   2. Train U-Net Fully Convoluted Network for Brain Segmentation
+   2. Train U-Net Fully Convolutional Network for Brain Segmentation
    3. Simulate Integration of Segmentation CNN into Clinical DIMSE
    4. Validation Plan Proposal